 Sneakers

-I recommend sneakers that are super comfortable, match your clothes, and are a dark color.
+If you won’t be doing a lot of workout related activities (hiking, trekking, sports) then I recommend sneakers that are super comfortable, match your clothes, and are a dark color.
 I prefer something like Keds for walking around cities.
-Again, I didn’t include trekking stuff in this list so I usually have hiking boots with me for days that involve a lot of walking.

 Sandals